 Tito García González studied at Málaga Conservatory with Horacio Socías and José Felipe Díaz.
 Later he moved to Germany to study piano with Prof. Kurt Seibert at the Hochschule für Künste Bremen, and chamber music with the Berlin Philharmonic Wind Quintet.
 He made his professional debut as concert pianist in Germany in 1996.

-After that he played at the Teatro Colón of Buenos Aires in 1997.
-His Spanish debut in 1998 was highly critically acclaimed and recorded for Spanish National Television, and allowed him to perform at the Max Reger Festival in Bayern (Weiden, Bayreuth and Regensburg´s Domspatzen centre).
+After that he played at the Teatro Colón of Buenos Aires in 1998.
+His Spanish debut also in 1998 was highly critically acclaimed and recorded for Spanish National Television, and allowed him to perform at the Max Reger Festival in Bavaria (Weiden, Bayreuth and Regensburg´s Domspatzen centre).

-His last Album "Quixote in New York" has received the "Melómano de Oro" prize
+His Album "Quixote in New York" received in 2018 the "Melómano de Oro" Prize, and the category Five Stars from "Ritmo" Magazine